Category: Blog Series Page 9 of 220

 The Book Bloggers’ Novel of the Year Award 2025 Semi-Finalist badge

-I’m very pleased today to welcome The BBNYA Semi-Finalist Spotlight Tour for Olivia Lockhart’s Liar!
-This book has made it to the semi-finals, so you know there’s something good going on–but before getting to this Spotlight, let’s start with a word about BBNYA.
+I’m very pleased today to welcome The BBNYA Semi-Finalist Spotlight Tour for H.S.
+Down’s Children of the Fall!
+This description threatens to distract me from my plans for the month–additionally, this book has made it to the semi-finals, so you know there’s something good going on–but before getting to this Spotlight, let’s start with a word about BBNYA.

 BBNYA: